Tree Trunk Injury

 treatment, whereas black roots may indicate overly wet

-5. Inspect the trunk and branches of a suspect tree for damage, which could provide an entry point for harmful
+soil or root rot from insects. - Inspect the trunk and branches of a suspect tree for damage, which could provide an entry point for harmful

-6. Take note of changing appearance in leaves for evidence
+insects and organisms. - Take note of changing appearance in leaves for evidence

 of dead leaves at top or curled up leaf conditions.